learn-co-students/ruby-objects-has-many-through-readme-houston-web-082718/README.md

 end
 ```

-As you can see, our `Customer` has a name and an age.
+As you can see, each `customer` instance has a name and an age.
 Their name and age are set upon initialization, and because we created an attribute accessor for both, the customer is able to change their name or age.
 If we wanted to limit this ability to read only, we would create an attibute reader instead.
-The Customer class also has a class variable that tracks every instance of `customer` upon creation.
+The `Customer` class also has a class variable that tracks every instance of `customer` upon creation.

 ```ruby
 class Waiter